Cycling-Against the odds, Dygert back in old routine

 But nearly three years after suffering an horrific career-threatening leg injury at the world road championships time trial in Italy, the 26-year-old proved on Thursday she is back.

-Dygert, the golden girl of American cycling, reduced the individual pursuit field to also-rans on the opening day of the UCI World Championships in Glasgow.
+Dygert, the golden girl of American cycling, reduced the individual time trial field to also-rans on the opening day of the UCI World Championships in Glasgow.

 So dominant was she around the polished boards of the Chris Hoy Velodrome that she caught her opponent in the final lap of the 3km event in which riders start on opposite sides of the 250m oval and victories are usually measured in bike lengths.